 With or without insurance, the cost of methotrexate can vary.
 In general, drug costs are usually higher without insurance.

 If you have questions about how much methotrexate may cost, including its cost per month, talk with your pharmacist.
-Using your treatment plan and insurance information, they can help determine the cost you’ll pay for the drug.
+They can take into account your treatment plan and insurance information to determine the cost you’ll pay for the drug.

-Methotrexate shots may have different costs than methotrexate that’s taken orally (by mouth).
+Methotrexate shots may have different costs than the oral version of this drug.
 Your insurance coverage and which pharmacy you use can also affect the drug’s cost.

-Your pharmacist may be able to help determine the cost you’ll pay for injectable methotrexate compared with oral methotrexate.
+Your pharmacist may be able to help determine the price you’ll pay for injectable methotrexate compared with oral methotrexate.

 I’m using methotrexate to treat psoriasis.
 How much might the drug cost?

-If you have questions about how much methotrexate may cost for you, talk with your pharmacist.
-Using your treatment plan and insurance information, they can help determine the cost you may pay for methotrexate.
+If you have questions about how much this drug may cost you, talk with your pharmacist.
+They can consider your treatment plan and insurance information to help determine the cost you may pay for methotrexate.

 What’s the cost of leflunomide vs. methotrexate?